fuzailpalnak/ttAugment/README.md

 How to use when test image is much **larger** than what the model requires, Don't worry the library has it covered, it will generate fragments according to the specified dimension, so the inference can be performed while applying augmentation.

-- window_dimension: Break the image into smaller images of said size
+- window_size: Break the image into smaller images of said size
 - output_dimension: It must be greater the input image in order for the fragments to be restored back on the image.